hfalucas/articles/AngularJS App Structure/article.md

 In the **Core** is where we place everything that is used in both private and public areas.
 Under it we have again folders for Controllers, Directives, etc.

-The **Finder** is the actual public area and more of the same, folders for the features and sub-folders for Controllers, etc.
+The **Finder** is the actual public area and more of the same, folders for the features and sub-folders for Controllers and so on.

 All the interaction with the API is made through Factories but for the sake of readability we named it **Services**.
-So here you find files like: `ProfileSerive.js`, `AuthenticationService.js`, basically all the app resources.
+So here you find files like: `ProfileService.js`, `AuthenticationService.js`, basically all the app resources.

 ### #Modules and Submodules